dannisliang/vongott-unity/vongott/Docs/Story/Outline.md

   - An informant working for the NRF, also posing as an ULTACO freelancer
 - Leonard Gull
   - A preachy ideologist whose only purpose is to avert the public eye from the true purpose of the NRF
+- Marcel
+  - The first NRF activist to make the player's acquaintance

 ## Others
 - Walther Simmons